 An introduction to the fundamental concepts and history of general anthropology, including archaeology and social anthropology.

-no previous knowledge of the subject.
-It will show how the different branches of contemporary
+or no previous knowledge of the subject.
+It will show how the different branches of

-anthropology have emerged and coalesced to become the most broad-based subject taught
+contemporary anthropology have emerged and coalesced to become the most broad-based

-at tertiary level, which links disciplines as diverse as history, geology, biology
+subject taught at tertiary level, which links disciplines as diverse as history, geology,

-This paper is focused on the two primary fields of anthropology taught in the Department of Anthropology and Archaeology at the University of Otago: archaeology as the anthropology of the past and social anthropology with its emphasis on recent historical and contemporary peoples and cultural expressions.
+This course is focused on the two primary fields of anthropology taught at the University of Otago: archaeology as the anthropology of the past and social anthropology with its emphasis on recent historical and contemporary peoples and cultural expressions.

 |Paper title||Introduction to Anthropology|